What We Do

 Our tracker focuses on:

-Litigation over recent federal health care laws, like the Affordable Care Act and the No Surprises Act
+Litigation over recent federal health care laws, like the Affordable Care Act, the Inflation Reduction Act, and the No Surprises Act

 Lawsuits over policies that could help reduce health care costs, like health care price transparency and anticompetitive practices.